-First Inhabitants of the Arch
+First Peoples of the Arch

-Just 9,000 years ago, humans left their first record of having at least camped in this region.
+Just 9,000 years ago, humans left their first found record of having at least camped in this region.
 Then, the forests would probably have resembled those of what we would see today at the tundra and treelike of the Canadian north.
 The clue of those first inhabitants was a stone axe head, found on what is now one of the Thousand Islands, just east of Gananoque.

-As the climate continued to warm, and forests and lakes grew richer in life, this region continued to attract settlement, especially seasonally.
+As the climate continued to warm, and forests and lakes grew richer in life, this region continued to attract settlement.
 Archaeological finds show that the record of settlement has been practically continuous since that earliest nomadic group happened into the region.The discovery of prehistoric ceramics on a 3,000 year old portage route in Charleston Lake Provincial Park (between Charleston Lake and Red Horse), provides us with some evidence of those early nomads.

 In the same way that the Frontenac Arch and St. Lawrence Valley has provided continental scale migration routes for plants and animals, these north-south and east-west corridors appear to have created the basis of trade routes for early peoples.
 When finds from archaeological work around and adjacent to this region are compared, it's apparent that peoples brought copper tools from the north, sea shells from the far south, and foods and raw materials for stone tools from other regions into, and through, this region.
-Just as today, the character of the landscape in millennia past influenced trade and settlement.

 The Frontenac Arch was instrumental in shaping history, and the pattern of settlements well beyond the landform itself.
 The mosaic of lakes, large and small; and the network of rivers and streams were the framework for settlement, transportation, power and roads.